Trip Tips: Hungary, where goose is king - and eaten - for a month

 Franz Liszt was Hungarian, as were Bela Bartok, Zoltan Kodaly, Gyorgy Ligeti and, still with us, the octogenarian composer and performer Gyorgy Kurtag.
 So it should come as no surprise that Budapest has an incredibly varied musical culture.

 At the Budapest Music Centre, recording studios and smaller-scale shows share space with top-notch jazz performers (www.bmc.hu).
-The Hungarian State Opera, in all its ornate, neo-Renaissance splendor, is a favorite with visitors (www.opera.hu) while the modern Palace of Arts (MUPA) has programs for every taste.
+The Hungarian State Opera, in all its ornate, neo-Renaissance splendour, is a favourite with visitors (www.opera.hu) while the modern Palace of Arts (MUPA) has programmes for every taste.
 At the end of this month British composer Michael Nyman, famed for film soundtracks including for Jane Campion's "The Piano", will present his "War Work," described as "a vast visual and musical fresco to commemorate the centenary of the outbreak of the First World War" (Nov 28, www.mupa.hu).

 (Reporting by Michael Roddy; Editing by Leslie Adler)